OpenKnowledgeMaps/Headstart/README.md

     MODERN_FRONTEND="true" npm run prod

+The modern frontend code can be linted (e.g. the code style etc. checked) using `npm run lint`

 ### Server

 See [Installing and configuring the server](doc/server_config.md) for instructions on how to install and configure the server.
 Also, see [HOWTO: Get the search repos example to work](doc/howto_search_repos.md).